ARCTraining/swd3_sw_dev/02-tools-I.md

    on how to install conda, Visual Studio Code and Git.

 1. Create a new folder to use for this course.
 Avoid giving it a name that includes spaces.

-If you're using an ICT managed PC the folder must be located in your user area on the C: drive i.e. `C:\Users\UserName` (**Note that files placed here are not persistent so you must remember to take a copy before logging out**).
-Start Visual Studio Code and select "Open folder..." from the welcome screen.
+   Start Visual Studio Code and select
+   "Open folder..." from the welcome screen.
 Navigate to the folder you just created and press "Select Folder".